18 July 2022

 About the research project

 - Explore existing and emerging methods for measuring wellbeing, cultural value and the impact of social and environmental change

 - Work as a part of a team of senior and early career cross-disciplinary researchers

-- Publish in quality refereed journals, and contribute to government, industry and community accessible reports
+- Publish in quality refereed journals, and contributing to government, industry and community accessible reports

 Applicants will be considered for a Research Training Program (RTP) scholarship or Tasmania Graduate Research Scholarship (TGRS) which, if successful, provides: